Chari-Dhand Wetland Conservation Reserve

 The Chari-Dhand wetland conservation reserve is located on the edge of arid Banni grasslands and the marshy salt flats of the Rann of Kutch in Kutch district, Gujarat State in India.
 It is currently legally protected under the status of a Protected or Reserve Forest in India.
-Chari means salt affected and Dhand means shallow wetland, Dhand is a Sindhi word for a shallow saucer shaped depression.
+Chari means "salt-affected" and Dhand means "shallow wetland".
+Dhand is a Sindhi word for a shallow, saucer-shaped depression.
 This is a seasonal desert wetland and only gets swampy during a good monsoon, receiving water from the north flowing rivers as well as from the huge catchment areas of many surrounding big hills.
 It is spread over an area of 80 km^{2}.
-It is in Nakhtrana Taluka, 80 km south west to the city of Bhuj, about 7 or 8 km from Fulary village and 30 km from Nakhtrana town.
-It is home to nearly two lakh birds with migratory and endangered species of birds flocking into the area in thousands during monsoon and winters.
+It is in Nakhtrana Taluka, 80 km southwest of the city of Bhuj, about 7 or 8 km from Fulary village and 30 km from Nakhtrana town.
+It is home to nearly two lakh birds, with migratory and endangered species flocking to the area in thousands during monsoon and winters.

 Legal protected status

 Originally proposed as a "Bird Sanctuary"

-The Gujarat State forest department had originally proposed that Chari Dhandh be declared as the "Kutch bird sanctuary" because its much bigger in size than the famous Bharatpur Bird Sanctuary in neighbouring state of Rajasthan.
+The Gujarat State forest department had originally proposed that Chari Dhandh be declared as the "Kutch bird sanctuary" because it is much larger than the famous Bharatpur Bird Sanctuary in the neighbouring state of Rajasthan.
 The Gujarat state Wildlife Board agreed to the demand on 26 June 2002, but later it was decided to accord Chari-Dhand wetland the status of a "conservation forest", as it would be of greater benefit to the local populace.

 Currently granted lower level protection as a "Protected or Reserve Forest"

 The wetland was originally spread over 22,700 hectares (227 km^{2}), out of which 80 km^{2} was the water filled area.
-Gujarat State Forest Department has accorded it the legal status of a "Protected or Reserve Forest" in 2008 after 20 year lobbying by local conservationists.
+Gujarat State Forest Department has accorded it the legal status of a "Protected or Reserve Forest" in 2008 after 20 years of lobbying by local conservationists.

-Proposed "Ramsar Convention site"
+Ramsar Convention site

 Along with Banni Grasslands Reserve it is a proposed "Ramsar Convention site – Wetland of International importance" and listed on its website.
+It was declared Ramsar site on 3 February 2026.